 About the role

-- Fulfilling legal responsibilities as a director under company law
+- Fulfilling legal responsibilities as a director under company law.

-- Assessing risks and mitigating actions
+- Assessing risks and overseeing mitigating actions.

-- Supporting and constructively challenging our senior leadership team.
+- Supporting and constructively challenging our Senior Leadership Team.

 Key skills and attributes required